One of the questions asked by potential buyers ofa heat pump installationis about the noise level.

-First you have to get the values of each machine that correspond to the sound pressure at X m.
+First, you need to retrieve the values for each machine that correspond to the sound pressure at X m.

-X being the distance between the position of the planned heat pump and the first window of an inhabited room of the neighbors.
+X being the distance between the planned position of the heat pump and the first window of a neighbor's living space.

-If the values are equal, the two machines will produce approximately the same noise, within the approximation of each manufacturer.
+If the values are equal, both machines will produce approximately the same noise, to the approximation of each manufacturer.

 If the values are different.
 Then you have to see the difference.

 It is a common misconception that a 3dBA difference between two machines means that the noisier machine is twice as loud.